massimo1993/terraform-azure-resource-group/README.md

 only those resources that you want to manage as a group.
 You decide how you want to allocate resources to resource groups based on what makes the most sense for your organization.
-Generally, add resources that share the same lifecycle to the same resource group so you can easily deploy, update, and delete them as a group.
+Generally, add resources that share the same lifecycle to the same resource group, so you can easily deploy, update, and delete them as a group.

 ![Resource Group Architecture](https://tinyurl.com/y4uzve6y)